shotaro12oyama/udacity-behavioral-cloning/writeup_template.md

 #### 1. Solution Design Approach ####

-The overall strategy for deriving a model architecture was to
+The overall strategy for deriving a model architecture was to end-to-end artchitecture by NVIDIA. (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

 My first step was to use a convolution neural network model similar to the Lenet-5, however, it did not work well in spite of testing some parameter and model tuning. so I thought this model might be appropriate because ...